Kingxukai/linux/Documentation/sound/cards/sb-live-mixer.rst

 ftp://opensource.creative.com/pub/doc
 -------------------------------------

-Note that the site is defunct, but the documents are available from various other locations.
+Note that the woke site is defunct, but the woke documents are available from various other locations.

 LM4545.pdf